OhioBWC - Basics: (Policy library) - File

 d.
 Employers paying the minimum administrative charge as set forth in OAC 4123-17-26;

 e.
-State fund employers who have elective coverage only; and
+State fund employers with elective coverage only; and

 f.
-Marine industry fund and coal workers’ pneumoconiosis fund employers who did not have active coverage under their respective fund effective January 1, 2006.
+Marine industry fund and coal workers’ pneumoconiosis fund employers without active coverage under their respective fund effective January 1, 2006.

-3. The employer must demonstrate the need for a safety intervention by describing the significance of the problem and the effectiveness of the proposed solution.
+3. The employer must demonstrate the need for a safety intervention by describing the significance of the safety issue and the effectiveness of the proposed solution.

 a.
 Number of employees directly affected by the proposed intervention;

 b.
-The BWC claim numbers for claims filed by the population during the period; and
+The BWC claim numbers for claims filed by the affected employees during the period; and

 c.
 If the employer tests equipment, and applies for grant funds to purchase the equipment, the baseline data must be for the one-year period prior to the test period.